 #30.
-If not be sure to shop around.
 Discount stores or grocery and department stores usually have a good selection.
 Or if you want your child’s lunchbox to be a bit more environmentally friendly check out these products.

 #32.
-Be sure to purchase a good quality water bottle than can be refilled rather than splashing out on bottled water each week.
+Be sure to purchase a good quality water bottle than can be refilled.

 #33.
 Once the kids get back to school, try to be organised by doing a bulk shop at the weekend and making lunch each day for the kids, and yourself!
 This will not only save you money but offers a healthy alternative to pre-prepared lunches.